Budapestby VisitCity Guides

 Essential polite expressions for respectful interactions throughout Budapest

-Budapest's winding streets and thermal bath complexes become much easier to navigate when you can ask for help in Hungarian.
+Budapest's twisty streets and thermal bath complexes get much easier when you can ask for help in Hungarian.
 "Hol van a...?"
-(Where is the...?) opens doors to friendly assistance from locals who appreciate your linguistic effort.
+(Where is the...?) gets you friendly help from locals who appreciate that you're trying to speak their language.

 Street scene with two people gesturing and pointing while having a conversation outdoors